numbersprotocol/numbers-network/README.md

 ## Renew Validator

 If the validator's staking duration is expired, you can follow the same steps above to add it as a validator again.

+Before validation staking expires, any wallet can not stake to a validator again.
+If you try to do so on wallet.avax.network, you will get the error message

+> couldn't issue tx: attempted to issue duplicate validation for NodeID-A2Z8m7egVLhKf1Qj14uvXadhExM5zrB7p

 ## RPC